Mariselvam/tech-radar/docs/index.md

-# I wish to document all my learnings here and it is helpful for some other people on the internet, I am more than happy
+# I am documenting all my learnings here and if they are helpful for some other people on the internet, I am more than happy